 Mark Rameiz employed as a school social worker in Santa Fe, NM.
 He enjoys fitness, health, and being outside.
 Mark began engaging in critical social justice dialogues after experiencing his first workshop as a participant in 2012.
 Since then, he has facilitated dialogues with non-profits, schools, universities, agencies, and other community networks.
 He appreciates opportunities to share what he has learned over the years while continuing to learn from others as well.

 Domonic Gordine was born and raised in Philadelphia, Pennsylvania, the City of Brotherly Love.
-Now, as an advocate for the Deaf, Domonic has valued all his conversations with Deaf and Hard of Hearing individuals from schools, organizations, and public outings on current issues. that many of us have the same goal, which is to shape the future of our deaf youth leaders across the country.
+Now, as an advocate for the Deaf, Domonic has valued all his conversations with Deaf and Hard of Hearing people from schools, organizations, and public outings on current issues. that many of us have the same goal, which is to shape the future of our deaf youth leaders across the country.

 Margretlynn “Maggie” Hola Pualani Mackey employed as a Deaf coach/ Deaf Mentors at NORCAL Center in California.
 She previously worked as a Signing Aide/ Deaf interpreter in K-12 with Access Language.